Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Empirical Results

-To better understand how much privacy the generation of labels consumes on both data groups (lower and higher privacy), we tracked the privacy costs over the course of generating $2,000$ labels on both datasets for our three novel PATE variants. \Cref{fig:cost_history_mnist} and \Cref{fig:cost_history_adult} (\Cref{Additional Results}) depict the results over various personalized privacy distributions for the MNIST and Adult income dataset, respectively.
-For comparison, the costs of non-personalized GNMax over the produced labels are inserted into the plots.
+To better understand how much privacy the generation of labels consumes on both data groups (lower and higher privacy), we track the privacy costs over the course of generating $2,000$ labels on both datasets for our \out novel PATE mechanisms. \Cref{fig:cost_history_mnist} showcases the continuous privacy costs of generating labels for the MNIST dataset using the upsampling mechanism over the respective data groups.
+Therefore, $50$\% of the data points (randomly chosen) are assigned the lower privacy budget of $\log 2$.
+The remaining $50$\% are assigned $\log 8$.
+As a baseline, we plot the continuous privacy costs for standard PATE.

-We observe two separate lines of privacy cost history per variant.
-As a general trend, as expected, both lines differ more the more the individual budgets differ.
-This effect also increases when the proportion of sensitive data with the higher budget decreases.
-Moreover, with increasing ratio of the higher budget, both costs grow slower.
-Another observation is that the cost histories of the uGNMax and the wGNMax almost behave equally for all budget distributions.
-In contrast, vGNMax produces significantly less labels than the other two variants in every experiment and often times even yields less labels than non-personalized PATE.
+\out To evaluate the number of labels that can actually be generated for the given privacy budget distribution, we have to count how many labels are returned before any data point's privacy budget is exceeded.
+In \Cref{fig:cost_history_mnist}, this corresponds to the moment when either the lower costs reach the lower budget or the higher costs reach the higher budget, whatever happens first.
+In the setup depicted in \Cref{fig:cost_history_mnist}, our individualized PATE is able to generate more than three times the number of labels generated by standard PATE (890 vs 257).

-To evaluate the number of labels that can actually be generated for the given privacy budget distribution, we have to count how many labels are returned before any data point's privacy budget is exceeded.
-In \Cref{fig:cost_history_mnist} and \Cref{fig:cost_history_adult} (\Cref{Additional Results}), this corresponds to the moment when either the lower costs reach the lower budget or the higher costs reach the higher budget, whatever happens first.
-The resulting numbers of produced labels over the experiments are shown in \Cref{tab:n_labels_mnist_short} for the MNIST dataset against the minimum baseline.
-A version of this table including all three baselines (minimum, maximum, average) and one table depicting the results for Adult income data can be found in \Cref{Additional Results} (see \Cref{tab:n_labels_mnist} and \Cref{tab:n_labels_adult}).
-In comparison to the minimum baseline, upsampling and weighting produce more labels.
+For more extensive results on the privacy budget consumption for label generation on MNIST and Adult, see \Cref{fig:cost_history_mnist_large} and \Cref{fig:cost_history_adult} in \Cref{Additional Results}, respectively.
+The resulting numbers of produced labels over the experiments are shown in \Cref{tab:n_labels_mnist_short} for the MNIST dataset and in \Cref{tab:n_labels_adult} in the Appendix for Adult income.